cocos/cocos-docs/en/advanced-topics/dynamic-atlas.md

 When a Sprite Frame is added to a dynamic atlas, the texture of the Sprite Frame will be modify to **a larger image in the Dynamic Atlas Manager**.
 The uv in the Sprite Frame is also recalculated according to the coordinates in the large image.

-**Note**: Before the scene is loaded, the Dynamic Atlas Manager will be reset, and the reference of the Sprite Frame texture and uv will be restored to their initial values.
+> **Note**: before the scene is loaded, the Dynamic Atlas Manager will be reset, and the reference of the Sprite Frame texture and uv will be restored to their initial values.

 ## Debugging